openmrs/openmrs-book-guide/en/Configuration/customizing-openmrs-with-plug-in-modules.md

 ## Bundled modules

 OpenMRS is delivered with some bundled modules which are included in a standard installation.
 The list may differ from version to version.
-OpenMRS 1.8 contains:
+Some examples:

 ### HTML Form Entry